decentraland/snapshots-fetcher/README.md

 disables the check**, restoring the pre-`3.0.0` behaviour where an arbitrarily slow transfer continued as long as it kept sending something.

+Content downloads accept `Content-Encoding: gzip` case-insensitively, plus the legacy `x-gzip` alias.
+Any other coding — `br`, `deflate`, or several layered together — is refused up front with a message naming it, rather than being written undecoded and surfacing as a hash mismatch once the retries are spent.

 `maxDownloadedFileSizeInBytes` is applied on both sides of a gzip boundary: to the decompressed bytes, which is the gzip-bomb bound, and to the compressed response as well.
 The second one matters because a peer can stream valid gzip indefinitely while producing no decompressed output at all — concatenated